RamiAhmed/Gambetta_LocalDemo/README.md

 2. Hit 'Play' in Unity
 3. Play around with settings on the "World" game object in the scene

+# Networked Demo
+See [this repository](https://github.com/RamiAhmed/Gambetta_NetworkedDemo) for a networked (multiplayer) demo version of this project.

 License: MIT